johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 ### Configure

-Now that compiling is out of the way, let’s modify the `nginx.conf` to add our `rtmp` bits.
+Now that compiling is out of the way, let's modify the `nginx.conf` to add our `rtmp` bits.
 Your config file, located at `/usr/local/nginx/conf/nginx.conf` should look something like this:

 ```
 rtmp {